Iran names former supreme leader's son to succeed him as war sends oil prices soaring

 “We want someone that will bring harmony and peace to Iran,” Trump had said.

-Iran's Revolutionary Guard issued a statement expressing support, as did the Iran-backed Lebanese militant group Hezbollah.
+Both the Revolutionary Guard and the Iran-backed Lebanese militant group Hezbollah issued statements in support of Khamenei.

 Top Iranian security official Ali Larijani, speaking to Iranian state television, praised the Assembly of Experts for “courageously” convening even as airstrikes continued in Tehran.
 He said the younger Khamenei had been trained by his father and “can handle this situation.”

-Regional anger grows as attacks continue on energy infrastructure and oil prices spike
+Regional anger grows as energy infrastructure is hit and oil prices spike

 Saudi Arabia lashed out at Iran following a thwarted drone attack on its massive Shaybah oil field, saying Tehran would be the “biggest loser” if it continues to attack Arab states.